kirillsaidov/vita/wiki/VITA.md

 # Welcome to Vita Wiki!
-Vita is a general purpose library for quick prototyping with C. In includes various containers, command line arguments parser, logger, functionality to work with paths and files, and many more.
+Vita is a general purpose library for quick prototyping with C. It includes various containers, command line arguments parser, logger, functionality to work with paths and files, and many more.
 No external dependencies.

 ## Contents
 1. [Building and using Vita](wiki/page1.md)